 - Amount: $35,000 and summer associate salary

-Established in 1997, the Goldman Sachs MBA Fellowship awards outstanding, first-year MBA students with both funding and summer employment.
-This opportunity remains open to black, Hispanic, Latino, Native-American, and female MBA students pursuing a summer associate position at Goldman Sachs.
+Established in 1997, the Goldman Sachs MBA Fellowship awards outstanding, first-year MBA students with funding and summer employment.
+This opportunity remains open to African American, Hispanic, Latino/a, Native-American, and female MBA students pursuing a summer associate position at Goldman Sachs.

-Recipients are given a $35,000 award in addition to the summer associate salary.
+Recipients receive a $35,000 award in addition to the summer associate salary.
 Summer positions are available in select cities throughout the country.

 Additional Information: A fellow may receive an additional $40,000 and full-time associate signing bonus upon successful completion of the summer internship and acceptance of a full-time offer.

-Prospanica provides Hispanic business professionals with support and advocacy, and offers both student and professional memberships.
+Prospanica provides Hispanic business professionals with support and advocacy, and it offers student and professional memberships.
 Student members receive mentoring services, internship opportunities, and MBA minority scholarships.

 - American Indian Graduate Center Fellowship